 The SEM was used mainly in the backscatter electron (BSE) mode at 15 keV.
-BSE images were treated in anby image analyzing analysis software in order to enhance the color contrast.
-The composition measurements for elemental analysis were carried out using EDS.At each sample location, a minimum of 150 readings were taken in a matrix using EDS spot analysis, as shown in Figure 2.
+BSE images were treated by image analysis software in order to enhance the color contrast.
+The composition measurements for elemental analysis were carried out using EDS.
+At each sample location a minimum of 150 readings were taken in a matrix using EDS spot analysis as shown in Figure 2.